Home page Contact David Click on SITE MAP to navigate rest of website

 |

-Tex appeared at the Star Club alongside many of the biggest acts in the world such as Tony Sheridan and his new 'backing group' known as The Beatles (!)plus the likes of Fats Domino, Gene Vincent, Eddie Cochran, Jerry Lee Lewis and so many more.
+Tex appeared at the Star Club alongside many of the biggest acts in the world such as Tony Sheridan and his new 'backing group' known as The Beatles (!)plus the likes of Fats Domino, Gene Vincent, Jerry Lee Lewis and so many more.
 He returned to the UK, Tex formed the Semitones group including Colin Crawley (bass) from his Hamburg years and other familiar names such as Tony Burnette (drms) Colin 'Angel' Wilsher (gtr) Geoff Chalke (bass) John Monckton (gtr) spread across a couple of line-ups.
 Several changes over the years saw Tex working with most of the well known musicians as well as developing his C&W side along with the rock n roll repertoire so adding another great dimension to his style.
 In 1968, I took over the lead vocal spot from Tex at the old Railway Hotel which was later named the Woolston followed by the New Bridge Inn and now Bridge Inn across from the Itchen Bridge which opened in 1977.

 This was my final Southampton group before I went solo and left the area for London and then overseas.
 We were called Script and The End with a fantastic line up of Tony Burnette (drms) followed by Ronnie Allen plus Graham Medley (bass) and Roy Perry (gtr) who sadly passed away in the 90s after a short illness.
 You can read about our crazy days on my Biography Page via the Site Map.
 I was so thrilled to have been able to get Tex to appear on the Concorde ReUnion night back in February 2008 and he took to the stage with some classic numbers that wowed many of his old fans and fellow musicians who enjoyed a night of great nostalgia and hook-ups with fellow acts.
 Again, I have another webpage on this special night and can be accessed through the Site Map which contains several pages on the Southampton music scene with many names spread across the pages plus old and new photos mixed with their own memories of the great days we enjoyed.